6 Easy Steps to Clean Calphalon Pans

 how to clean caphalon

 Tons of dishwasher-safe cookware have been coming out.
-However, it is not ideal putting your cookware in the dishwasher.
+However, it is not ideal to put your cookware in the dishwasher.
 Not only could it shorten the life of your cookware, but sometimes, it could also be dangerous.

 However, as we’ve said before, sometimes it could be dangerous.
 If you have any non-stick pans, we highly suggest skipping the dishwasher.
-As you might already know, the dishwasher can’t be gentle with your pans, and you want to be considerate and protect the non-stick coating of your non-stick pans.
+As you might already know, dishwashers can be harsh on your pans, and you want to protect the non-stick coating.
 Otherwise, they would not only become ineffective at their job, but they could also be dangerous.

 Be Gentle